-As other hams have noted, the PC in the remote radio shack must be configured to fully boot all the way to the user account and then automatically launch Teamviewer.
-Some of the key issues are to configure the boot to automatically launch Windows, not requiring a password to enter the user account, and placing a Teamviewer reference in the Windows startup folder.
-Teamviewer is free for personal use.
+As other hams have noted, the PC in the radio shack must be configured to fully boot all the way to the user account and then automatically launch TeamViewer.
+Some of the key issues are to configure the boot to automatically launch Windows, not requiring a password to enter the user account, and placing a TeamViewer reference in the Windows startup folder.
+TeamViewer is free for personal use.
 It allows the remote PC to be controlled very close to 100% as if you are at the remote PC.
-The only clear major exceptions are those few things that require local mechanical intervention such as the ON/OFF switch and DVD insertion.
+The only clear major exceptions are those few things that require local mechanical intervention such as the PC ON/OFF switch and DVD insertion.

 Some hams use Skype for 2-way audio for phone QSO’s.
-Some have used the 2-way audio built into Teamviewer.
-I ended up using a SIP account with callcentric.com and use the PhonerLite Internet audio application (both free for personal use and easy to setup).
-For all of these options, it is necessary to setup 2 user accounts for the application associated with 2 separate email accounts (one for the remote PC and one for the control/operating PC).
-Recent versions of Teamviewer do not allow the remote PC to enable the local mic function to protect privacy, but that feature then defeats its usage for remote radio.
+Some have used the 2-way audio built into TeamViewer.
+I ended up using a SIP account with Callcentric.com and I use the PhonerLite Internet audio application (both free for personal use and easy to setup).
+For all of these options, it is necessary to setup 2 user accounts for the application associated with 2 separate email accounts (one for the radio shack PC and one for the control/remote PC).
+Recent versions of TeamViewer do not allow the remote PC to enable the local mic function on the other PC to protect privacy, but that feature then defeats its usage for remote radio.
 Skype works well, but I found that it does not allow the user to manually control various audio processing functions such as AGC, echo cancelling, noise suppression and silence detection.
 That resulted in certain problems.
 The PhonerLite application gives the user full manual control of audio processing, and for my system these types of audio processing functions are generally disabled which provides unprocessed audio from the remote rig to the operating PC.
 After some investigation, I configured both ends of the PhonerLite application to use a 48 KHz ADC/DAC sample rate which is the native rates in many PC sound cards, and hence avoids sample rate conversion delays in the buffering.
 I enabled only the 16 KHz linear PCM codec at 256 kbps which does involve a 3:1 sample rate conversion, but the impact is mitigated compared to lower sample rates such as 8 KHz.
 This was done to minimize latency in the audio to and to provide excellent quality.
 It does require a broadband Internet link for reliable operation.

-Ground loops in the audio connections from the rig to the audio board in the PC is common problem and will almost certainly be an issue for anyone setting up remote operations.
-I found there are inexpensive stereo isolation transformers available with standard 1/8″ stereo plugs/jacks that are easily installed for both transmit and receive audio in the system and that eliminate the ground loop problem.
+Ground loops in the audio connections from the rig to the audio board in the PC are a common problem and will almost certainly be an issue for anyone setting up remote operations.
+I found there are inexpensive stereo isolation transformers available with standard 1/8″ stereo plugs/jacks that are easily installed for both transmit and receive audio in the system and that eliminate the ground loop problems.

 The interfaces from the PC to the rig and other equipment are as follows:

-- Band information cable from the FT-950 to the RCS-12 remote antenna switch
+- Band information cable from the FT-950 linear amp output connector to the RCS-12 remote antenna switch

 - USB cable to the KA2C 160/80 meters antenna controller